elixirchat/elixirchat-js-sdk/README.md

   },
   client: {
     id: 'your-own-id-you-may-use-to-identify-a-customer',
-    firstName: 'you may pass your customer\'s first name here',
+    firstName: 'you may pass your customer\'s first name here (to show in admin panel)',
-    firstName: 'you may pass your customer\'s last name here', },
+    lastName: 'you may pass your customer\'s last name here (to show in admin panel)', },
-  debug: true, // enables verbose console output
+  debug: true,
 })
 ```